wingel/vadarklockan/docs/source/python.rst

 MicroPython for ESP32 has been extended with support for those encryption primitives needed for Roughtime (ed25519, sha512) and to be able to set the clock from Python code (settimeofday).

+.. todo:: Add instructions on how to run the Python code on ESP32
+          including on where to get a modified MicroPython and pointer and how to use "run.py"

 Python API
 ----------